Igor96Poli/OpenStack-Stein-Kolla-Ansible-deployment/README.md

 Kolla ansibile configuration on Ubuntu server 18.04 with OpenStack "Stein".

 ## Overview
-This project has focused on OpenStack deploy using kolla ansible project.
+This project is focused on OpenStack deploy exploiting kolla ansible project.
 We add bash scripts to prepare the enviroments, installing all the components, as Python and Ansible tools, and python scripts to configure filesystems and kolla-ansbile files.
 This project allows you to deploy OpenStack in single-node or in multi-node.